Reception 2025 - 2026

 Mathematics

 Maths can be a part of your everyday activities through games, stories and conversation!
-You don’t need to have a separate maths lesson or activity.
-Why not count plates as you lay the table or do a fun addition quiz?
+Why not count plates as you lay the table or play game such as snakes and ladders.
+You might even count how many carrots are on your dinner plate!

-Stories can be great opportunities for maths learning.
+Stories are a great opportunity to learn maths.
 Check out mathsthroughstories or you can use books you have at home!

 Use manipulatives like bricks or toys of different sizes or amounts to support learning.
 Measuring, building, puzzles, sorting and patterns can be great!